AlanaZupp/plant-a-tree/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App] COMP701 Assignment 1b - Team-Based Product Developement - PlantATree

+This product is a for a development project where the team is to design and create a Mobile and Web deployable application named 'PlantATree' for the company TreeCo.

 ## Available Scripts